wolfpup-software/file_server/README.md

 dnf install podman podman-compose
 ```

-#### Create container scripts
+#### Create containers

-The container script requires two arguments:
+The container script requires four arguments:

-- A destination directory for the generated files
+1. Destination directory for the generated files
-- A valid `hbt_file_server` JSON configuration file
+2. A valid `file_server` JSON configuration file
+3. A podmanfile template
+4. A podman-compose template

 The following psuedo cli command shows the argument schema: